liquifusion/cfwheels-lucee-docker/README.md

 -   Lucee 5 scripting engine
 -   Latest version of CFWheels, modified to use environment variables for configuration
 -   NGINX web server with URL rewriting enabled for CFWheels
+-   Lucee administrator blocked from web access completely.
+(Data source and SMTP settings are configured in `docker-compose.yml` in development and environment variables in production.)

 ## Development requirements